Who, What, and How We Represent Matters.

 Instead, Texas is a modified comparative negligence state.
 This means that a plaintiff may recover for their losses as long as they were less than 51% responsible for the accident.

-How Can a Car Accident Attorney Help With Your Case in Austin, TX?
+How Can an Accident Attorney Help With Your Case in Austin, TX?

-Our car accident lawyers at FVF Law Injury Attorneys can help you through the claims process with the at-fault party’s insurance company following a car accident.
+Our Austin personal injury lawyers at FVF Law Firm – Injury & Wrongful Death Lawyers can help you through the claims process with the at-fault party’s insurance company following a car accident.
 Depending on your case, an experienced attorney may help you with the following:

 • Filing a claim with the at-fault party’s insurance